Position summary:

 - Previous experience working for an arts-based non-profit is a plus.

 Looking for a flexible, part-time teaching opportunity working primarily with adult students?
-Do you have experience in printmaking, media arts, or metals/jewelry?
 Apply to be an instructor at PCA&M!

 Please fill out the application below, including your resume/CV and up to three pitches for classes you’d be interested in teaching with us.
 For an idea of what we offer, please visit our course catalog, though we’re always looking for new and innovative classes to offer our students, so please don’t feel restricted by our current offerings.
 Your pitch should include a course name and short description, a tentative supply list, how many sessions the class would be, and the skill level.